Geraldo Perdomo Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.76 team ERA ranks 26th among all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (4.75).

-- The Reds give up the fifth-most home runs in baseball (130 total, 1.3 per game).
+- The Reds surrender the fifth-most home runs in baseball (134 total, 1.3 per game).

-- In his most recent appearance on Sunday, the right-hander tossed four innings against the Milwaukee Brewers, giving up one earned run while surrendering three hits.
+- In his last time out on Tuesday, the righty threw 2 2/3 innings against the San Francisco Giants, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.